-For a long time we lived paycheck to paycheck.
+For a long time, we lived paycheck to paycheck.

-We could pay our rent, council tax, bills, debts, buy food and travel to work, but there was nothing left over.
 Not even a little to put aside for Christmas or birthdays, not a few quid to stash in a piggy bank when we needed a haircut, and certainly not enough to start an emergency fund.

 Should you save money while in debt?

-There seems to be mixed advice from different people about whether you should save any money when you’re in debt.
-Some say it’s a must and you should have at least three month’s worth of money saved to cover all possible eventualities such a job loss or big expense in the household.
+Some say it’s a must and you should have at least three month’s worth of money saved to cover all possible eventualities such a job loss or significant expense in the household.

 However, other people that say you shouldn’t put aside for savings and that you should use any available credit such as on a card or overdraft to pay for emergencies – essentially getting more in debt.

-This may be ok for some people with debt but we have no spare credit.
-We have cancelled all out credit agreements and have frozen all our accounts.
-We will not apply for credit again and don’t want any type of temptation to spend money (thinking about it, I can’t see many creditors wanting to lend us money anyway!!).
+We will not apply for credit again and don’t want any temptation to spend money (thinking about it, I can’t see many creditors wanting to lend us money anyway!!).

 Paycheck to paycheck

-With no way to pay for anything if an emergency were to happen, we made an agreement that we had to save some money.
 However, we had the issue that there was no excess money after all our bills are paid.

 So, how do we save when we live from paycheck to paycheck?